simonmonk/squid/README.md

 # Make Your Squid

 The Raspberry Squid is an open source hardware design for an RGB LED with built-in resistors and header lead sockets that can fit directly onto GPIO pins.
+If you don't want to make your own Squid, you can also buy a ready made Raspberry Squid from http://www.monkmakes.com

 ## You will need